chloeekk/chloeekk.github.io/posts/obsidian-daily-notes/index.md

 In the "Quick Start" section earlier, we mentioned template file settings.
 Now you can:

+If you have not configured a template folder yet, or want to compare the core Templates plugin with Templater, start with the [Obsidian template setup and practical examples guide](https://chloevolution.com/posts/obsidian-templates/).

 1. Choose any template above (or mix elements from several templates)
 2. Create a template file in your vault, like `Templates/Daily Note Template.md`
 3. Copy the template content into it